Now get the smallest salary (the first in the list) and take the corresponding

 4.9.2 Named Query Definition

-is a query name
+If q is a query name

-is a query expression, then define q
+and e is a query expression, then define q as

-is a query definition
+e is a query definition

-expression which defines the query with name q
+expression which defines the query with name q.

 Example: